What are the adductor muscles?

 What can a sports injury specialist or doctor do?

-Advise on a rehabilitation programme consisting of soft tissue treatment, stretching, strengthening and sports massage.
+- Advise on a rehabilitation program consisting of soft tissue treatment, stretching, strengthening and sports massage.

 A partial rupture of the adductor muscles will often lead to inflammation after the initial rupture has healed.